ILostMyRumHam/CS50-Fall-2025/README.md

 Some notes may contain references to older versions of CS50

-These notes are intended to be used with Obsidian, although any Markdown interpreter will be able to read them just find.
+These notes are intended to be used with Obsidian, although any Markdown interpreter should be able to read them just fine.

 # Course link